NFL Guru: Defensive coordinator Fritz Shurmur

 Shurmur opted for speed and confusion.
 One of the first items for a quarterback to determine is who the Mike (Middle) linebacker is.
 This is to set not only the blocking schemes but where the focal point to how the offense could attack the defense.
 Well the Rams shifted into their “Eagle” defense where OLBs Kevin Greene #91, Mel Owens #58, and Mike Wilcher #54 manned the outside with ILBs Larry Kelm #52, and Fred Strickland #53 were supplemented by either Brett Faryniarz #51 or George Bethune #57.

 You have to understand the Rams weren’t doing this as a nickel defense, they were doing this on first and second downs also.
-Strickland would take the role of ‘nose-backer’ sometimes lining up as a nose tackle 1 yard off the ball and then would stand up to join the other four linebackers in a stand up position.
+Strickland would take the role of ‘nose-backer’ sometimes lining up as a nose tackle 1 yard off the ball.
+Or he would stand up to join the other four linebackers in a stand up position.
+Strickland wouldn’t give away if he was blitzing or dropping based upon where he would line up as you’ll see in the vids coming up.
 They played a cat and mouse game as to who was the Mike on most plays.

 Along with the outside linebackers taking a page out of Buddy Ryan’s 46 defense and stacking two OLBs over the tight end.
 The Rams jumped on the Eagles 14-0 in the first quarter forcing Philadelphia to pass.
 There were plays where Los Angeles would have as many as 4 linebackers lined up on one side of the formation yet only rushed one with a blitzing DB.
 Along with confusing Cunningham from an alignment standpoint, Shurmur drew up defenses that had DE Mike Piel #95 either dropping or spying.

-With an array of blitzes off the corner and so much speed on the field to chase Cunningham, once he scrambled, had one of his worst days.
-The Eagles had little continuity and one of the reason the offense couldn’t adjust was the untimely death of Eagle quarterback coach Doug Scovil just a week prior to the game.
+With an array of blitzes off the corner and so much speed on the field to chase Cunningham once he scrambled, had one of his worse days.
+The Eagles had little continuity and one of the reason the offense couldn’t adjust was the untimely death of Eagle quarterback coach Doug Scovil just a couple weeks prior to the game.
 Without his working confidante, Randall and Buddy Ryan’s offense couldn’t adjust as Kevin Greene recorded 2 sacks and hurried him into a 24 of 40 for 238 yards, 1 interception performance and no splash plays whatsoever.